Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Describing Complex Growth Dynamics

 \subsection{Piecewise Power-Law Model}

-To accommodate complex time series that are not well captured by a single power-law model, we propose a ``piecewise power-law model'' in which the series is partitioned into $N$ segments and an independent power-law is fitted to each segment.
-Concretely, the time series is divided into $N$ intervals and each segment $k=1,2,\dots,N$ is described by a power-law with its own parameters $(\alpha_i^{(k)}, R_i^{(k)})$.
-The general form of the model and parameter-estimation procedure are given in the SI Appendix, Sections~\ref {app_sec_kubun} and \ref{app_sec_est_no_jumps}
+\revisecolor{black}{ To accommodate complex time series that are not well captured by a single power-law model, we propose a ``piecewise power-law model'' in which the series is partitioned into $N$ segments, and an independent power-law is fitted to each segment.
+Concretely, the time series is divided into $N$ intervals, and each segment $k=1,2,\dots,N$ is described by a power-law with its own parameters $(\alpha_i^{(k)}, R_i^{(k)})$.
+The general form of the model and the parameter-estimation procedure are detailed in Appendix~\ref{app_sec_kubun} and \ref{app_sec_est_no_jumps}. \revisecolor{black}{Furthermore, the R script provided in the Supplemental Material \cite{supp_material} includes code demonstrating this parameter-estimation procedure. }}

-Fig.~\ref{fig_all_time_series}(b) shows the time series for the keyword ``\textit{sumaho}'' (smartphone).
-The single power-law fit (green) fails to adequately describe the data, whereas the piecewise model with $N=2$ segments (red)—split at $t=29$ (August 2009) with parameters $\alpha_i^{(1)}=1.03$, $R_i^{(1)}=0.30$, and $\alpha_i^{(2)}=-0.72$, $R_i^{(2)}=4411$—reproduces the observed trajectory well.
-Our earlier extended logistic model given by Eq.~\ref{app_eq_old_model} \cite{watanabe2023minor} had excessive expressivity, allowing growth shapes that are not observed in practice.
-Within the empirically realized parameter range, however, its effective descriptive capacity was essentially limited to single-stage growth ($N=1$) or a specific two-stage pattern that begins exponentially ($N=2$, $\alpha_i^{(1)}=1$).
-The proposed piecewise power-law model prunes superfluous flexibility while extending its descriptive coverage to a broad class of real-world phenomena (see SI Appendix \ref{app_sec_relationOldmodel} for details).
-In particular, it permits multi-stage growth with $N \ge 3$ and allows cases with $\alpha_i^{(1)}\neq 1$, thereby capturing patterns that the extended logistic formulation could not.
-Fig.~\ref{fig_n_count2} illustrates examples of growth patterns that are not captured by the extended logistic model given by Eq.~\ref{app_eq_old_model} \cite{watanabe2023minor} but are well described by the proposed piecewise power-law model: (i) piecewise linear growth with slope changes (e.g., ``Yonezu Kenshi'', singer); (ii) transitions from sub-exponential to superexponential growth (e.g., ``\textit{arafifu}'', slang); and (iii) shock-induced rapid increases followed by deceleration after exogenous events such as new-feature rollouts (e.g., ``Facebook Messenger'').
+\revisecolor{black}{ Fig.~\ref{fig_all_time_series}(b) shows the time series for the keyword ``\textit{sumaho}'' (smartphone).
+The single power-law fit (green) fails to adequately describe the data, whereas the piecewise model with $N=2$ segments (red)---split at $t=29$ (August 2009) with parameters $\alpha_i^{(1)}=1.03$, $R_i^{(1)}=0.30$, and $\alpha_i^{(2)}=-0.72$, $R_i^{(2)}=4411$---reproduces the observed trajectory well.
+Furthermore, Fig.~\ref{fig_n_count2} illustrates other typical growth patterns well described by this piecewise approach: (i) piecewise linear growth with slope changes (e.g., ``Yonezu Kenshi'', singer); (ii) transitions from sub-exponential to super-exponential growth (e.g., ``\textit{arafifu}'', slang); and (iii) shock-induced rapid increases followed by deceleration after exogenous events (e.g., ``Facebook Messenger'').
+As a point of comparison, the growth patterns shown in Fig.~\ref{fig_n_count2} cannot be captured by our previously proposed ``extended logistic model'' \cite{watanabe2023minor}.
+The reasons for this limitation are discussed in Section~\ref{sec_motivation_piecewise}. } \revisecolor{black}{